Khanivorous/TodoWebClient/README.md

 It uses Webclient to do a client call to the https://jsonplaceholder.typicode.com endpoint and returns the Todo object at a given id.

-This project is designed to showcase the use of MockWebserver and Wiremock as options to test spring clients.
+This project is designed to showcase the use of MockWebserver and Wiremock as options to mock the real endpoint to test spring clients.

 ## Running the application
 If you want to run the app locally using docker, first, build the application jar using `gradle bootJar`, then